samjulien/blog/_posts/2018-07-17-building-a-movie-listing-application-with-aurelia-and-typescript.markdown

 This gives us everything we need to load, store, add and remove movies.

-The next thing we can do is create a new page which displays movies that are currently in the watch list.
+The next thing we can do is create a new page which displays movies that are currently on the watch list.
 This will be very similar to the 'popular movies' and 'search results' pages; we're just changing where the movies come from.

 Create a new component inside the `pages` folder: